Logicalshift/flo_scene/README.md

     context.send_message(SceneControl::connect(some_program, some_other_program, StreamId::for_message_type::<MyMessage>())).await.unwrap();
 ```

+There are also programs to send to stdout or stderr as well as receive from stdin.

-The empty scene does not get this control program (it's possible to use the `Scene` struct directly though).
+The empty scene does not get any of the default programs, so it can be configured however is necessary, and
+it's also possible to create a scene with a particular set of default programs set up.

+### Filtering messages

 Filters make it possible to connect two subprograms that take different message types by transforming
 them.
 They need to be registered, then they can be used as a stream target: